Rhyme, Rhythm & Song

 Why sing with young children?

-Singing is fun but it has an educational value too.
+Singing is fun and it has an educational value too.

 Language